Digital investment 101

 - Business case development

 This is because capital funds can only be used for expenses related to the creation of an asset that provides future value to the B.C. government.
-While early research, planning and discovery activities inform a project’s direction, they don’t directly contribute to the creation of an asset.
+While early research, planning and discovery activities inform a project’s direction, they don’t directly contribute to the creation of the final asset.

-As discovery and project planning related costs are paid by ministry operational funding, your Ministry Chief Financial Officer is the best source of guidance on funding options for this work.
+As costs related to discovery and project planning are usually paid by ministry operational funding, your Ministry Chief Financial Officer is the best source of guidance on funding options for this work.

 Capital vs. operational costs